tpoisot/ms_proba_networks/ms/maintext.md

 emergent ecosystem properties, is a key challenge for community ecology.
 A proper estimation of this structure requires tools that address all forms of complexity, the most oft-neglected yet pervasive of which is the fact that interactions are variable.
-By developing these metrics, we allow future analyses of network structure to account for this phenomenon.
+Through the suite of measures we present here, we allow future analyses of network structure to account for this phenomenon.
 There are two main considerations highlighted by this methodological development.
 First, in what way are probabilistic data are actually independent, and second, what are the implications for data collection.

 ## Non-independance of interactions